-NEXT COUNT: The Wild Pollinator Count for Autumn 2017 will run 9-16 April!
+The Wild Pollinator Count for Spring 2017 will run 12th to 19th of November!

 If you’d like some help with identifying the insects you see, visit the Resources and What pollinator is that? pages.
 And if you’re not sure what type of pollinator you’ve seen, you can note that when you submit your observation.